 In the end I cloned this design and filled the missing horizontal and vertical lines to make sure all heights were correct -- and told myself that I could have started building this font with all lines first, then change the straight lines into black bricks.
-But I believe that starting with the join-the-dots idea made me look carefully at possible shapes and ways to join them, creating slanted lines inherent to some glyphs in a more artistic way which I found satisfying once I had finished the font.This is a clone of n8 Solstice Wege
+But I believe that starting with the join-the-dots idea to build this version made me look more intensely at possible shapes and ways to join them, creating slanted lines inherent to some glyphs in a more artistic way which I found satisfying once I had finished the font.This is a clone of n8 Solstice Wege

 I decided that turning a "usual black-on-white" font would be a good way to reverse a font; hence some glyphs are easier to understand than others.
 I think that artistic minds will enjoy the graphic feel of the quirkiness :)